AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/compiling.md

 ## Compile using the CLI

-To compile using the Aztec CLI, first install it:
+To compile a contract using the Aztec CLI, first install it:

 `npm install -g @aztec/cli`